Update, Friday, April 3, 3:30 p.m.

 Essential infrastructure providers, like local governments, trash collection and telecommunication systems providers can also remain open.
 Charity organizations that provide help to those in need and child care providers are also exempted from the order.

 Galveston County's order closely mirrors the one issued by Dallas County on Sunday afternoon.
-The local order a little more than 24 hours after Gov. Greg Abbott said he would not issue a statewide shelter-in-place order because of the coronavirus and deferred to local cities and counties to make their own decisions about shutdowns.
+The local order comes a little more than 24 hours after Gov. Greg Abbott said he would not issue a statewide shelter-in-place order because of the coronavirus and deferred to local cities and counties to make their own decisions about shutdowns.

 Update, Monday, March 23 @ 4:15 p.m.